Adult North Carolinians in Groups One through Five are eligible for their first and second doses of COVID-19 vaccine.

 Individuals not in the Novant network can create a MyChart account to make an appointment at novanthealth.org/home/coronavirus-resources.

-Novant is encouraging individuals under age 65, particularly those in Group Three, to pre-register at www.getvaccinated.org.
+Novant is encouraging all adults to pre-register at www.getvaccinated.org.

 Vaccination clinics: Novant is operating its appointment-only vaccination site at the former Sears department store at Hanes Mall.
 Hours are 7 a.m. to 7 p.m. weekdays.